TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/GeneralBackendStructure/Index.rst

   - Mount as treeroot: Temporarily makes the selected page being the treeroot

-  - Expand Branch: Same as clicking on a “closed” the arrow
+  - Expand Branch: Same as clicking on a "closed" the arrow

-  - Collapse Branch: Same as clicking on an “open” arrow
+  - Collapse Branch: Same as clicking on an "open" arrow

   - Export to .t3d: Opens the export tool and preselects the selected page